airgap-it/beacon-sdk/readme.md

 We highly encourage developers to upgrade to v2.
 Besides stability improvements, the most notable new features are:

-- Support for multiple browser extensions (eg. Thanos and Beacon Extension)
+- Support for multiple browser extensions (eg. Thanos and Spire)
 - Support for mobile, browser and desktop Wallets
 - Mobile support via Deeplinking
 - Secure and encrypted communication between DApp and Browser Extension